 The military conflict between Russia and Ukraine (the "Conflict"), has resulted, and may continue to result, in significant national and global economic disruption and may continue to adversely affect the Company's operations.
-The Company had initiated or had planned to initiate clinical sites in Russia and Ukraine; however, due to the Conflict and the resulting uncertainty in the region, the Company is unable to enroll patients in Russia or Ukraine and all of its clinical sites in Russia are closed.
-The sites in Ukraine are closed to enrollment and are in the process of being closed.
+The Company was in the process of initiating clinical sites in Russia and Ukraine; however, due to the Conflict and the resulting uncertainty in the region, the Company is unable to enroll patients in Russia or Ukraine.
+The Company closed all of its clinical sites in Russia and is in the process of closing the sites in Ukraine.
 No patients had been randomized to treatment in the clinical trial at any of the Company's nine sites in Ukraine and Russia.
 Given the encouraging screening and enrollment trajectory at the Company's other clinical sites, the Company continues to anticipate the six-month primary outcome data on all 80 subjects in the second half of 2023.
 The ongoing Conflict may, however, adversely impact the Company's business in the future, and it remains too early to evaluate all the potential effects of this Conflict.